-At the floodplain level, land-use change will be modelled using computer generated urban forms, based on parametric rules to derive large series of alternative urban small-scale patterns.
+At the floodplain level, land-use change will be modelled using computer-generated urban forms, based on parametric rules to derive large series of alternative urban small-scale patterns.

 PROJECT 22 WBI-VIETNAM

 The main objective of this research project is the creation of a regional research and development centre in transport and logistics in the Da Nang region.
-In this context, a convention between the University of Liège and University of Da Nang has been signed in 2012.
+In this context, a convention between the University of Liège and the University of Da Nang has been signed in 2012.
 The research focuses on three axes.

 The first is on the formation of professionals active in the field of transport and logistics.
 To this end, the professional program 'Executive Master in Transport and Logistics' has been launched (see also Education).